Inna Bohoslovska: Biography

 Bohoslovska was born in Kharkiv on 5 August 1960.
 She is married and lives with her daughter and grandson.
 Her father was a member of the Soviet military and worked as a teacher at a local high school; her mother was a lawyer.

 In 1982, Inna Bohoslovska graduated with distinction from the Kharkiv Legal Institute (nowadays called the Yaroslav Mudry National Academy of Law).
 In the same year, Inna began practical work as a lawyer as a member of the Bar of the Kharkiv Region.
 Working as a defender, Inna presided on numerous civil and criminal defence cases.

 In 1989, Inna Bohoslovska undertook correspondence postgraduate study at the Institution of the State and Rights at the Academy of Sciences of the USSR.

 In 1990 she participated in a Soviet-American conference on the protection of human rights.

 Following the conference, Inna was invited to study in the United States.
 However, her position concerning the influence of the state on the judicial system mismatched the then pro-Soviet ideology of the management of the institute, and she had to reject the invitation at the time.

 In 1992, Inna Bohoslovska was appointed to the legal board of (Ukraine's national parliament) the Verkhovna Rada - an advisory body to the President of Ukraine.
 Issues addressed included discussing and analysing various bills, an expert estimation of various legislative initiatives.

-Inna Bohoslovska was recognised in Ukraine as a successful lawyer in her own right, winning a majority of litigations and demonstrating her ability and willingness to be a creative, progressive thinker and a good understanding of economics and politics.
+Inna Bohoslovska won a majority of litigations.
 She was one of the youngest members appointed to the structure of the Verkhovna Rada.

 In 1998, Bohoslovska decided to become actively involved in politics in Ukraine.
 During pre-election campaign for the Verkhovna Rada Bohoslovska stood for election as a representative of the local constituency in a Kharkiv in the district in which she was born, went to school, and now lives with her family and daughter.

 Inna Bohoslovska, facing stiff competition from 14 other male candidates, managed to secure 34% of the vote—twice the support given to her nearest competitors, which included the leader of the city organization of the Communist Party, one of the leaders of the Socialist Party and the leader of the Social-Liberal Association.